sat-group/ruben/content/home/about.md

 # Biography

-Ruben Martins is a Systems Scientist at the Carnegie Mellon University, USA.
+Ruben Martins is a Systems Scientist at the Carnegie Mellon University.
 Prior to joining CMU, he was a postdoctoral researcher at UT Austin where he pushed the frontiers of program synthesis and security with constraint solving.
 Before UT Austin, he was a postdoctoral researcher at the University of Oxford, UK